MikeCodesDotNET/App-Service-Helpers/README.md

 ## What is it?

-#### Azure.Mobile
+#### AppService.Helpers
-The base Azure.Mobile package contains everything you need as a C# developer to get quickly started with Azure App Service.
-We've  tried our best to remove any of the complexities of the App Service SDKs and boilerplate code that we're usually forced to write.
+App Service Helpers makes it as easy as possible to add a backend to your mobile application.
+In just four lines of code, you can create a cloud-connected mobile app with online/offline synchronization and automatic conflict handling, so that your app continues to function even if the user loses network connectivity.
+App Service Helpers also comes with a preconfigured Xamarin.Forms ViewModel, so that you can bind directly to your data without having to write any additional code.

 #### Azure.Mobile.Forms
-The Forms package is an extra download that depends on Azure.Mobile.
-The package contains a ViewModel base class implementation which allows you to bind from XAML to Azure tables with minimal configuration on your end (just a couple of lines of code).
+The Forms package is an extra download that unlocks a ViewModel base class that allows you to bind from XAML to Azure tables with minimal configuration on your end (just a couple of lines of code).

 ## Getting Started
 ### Add App Service Helpers